E-Commerce Sales Tax

 Staying Informed on the Latest Regulations

-While using sales tax software can make your job easier, you still need to stay informed about the latest sales tax changes that might impact your business.
+While using sales tax software can make your job easier, you must stay informed about the latest sales tax changes that might impact your business.

 Monitor Industry News and Publications